kubeflow/website/content/en/docs/distributions/aws/deploy/uninstall-kubeflow.md

 > Note: This will not delete your Amazon EKS cluster.

+Cleanup steps for specific deployment options can be found in their respective [installation directories](https://github.com/awslabs/kubeflow-manifests/tree/main/docs/deployment).

 ## (Optional) Delete Amazon EKS Cluster

 If you created a dedicated Amazon EKS cluster for Kubeflow using `eksctl`, you can delete it with the following command: